JamesMartin1998/lets-pick/README.md

 In axiosDefaults.js, the "axios.defaults.baseURL" variable needs to be set to the string 'https://lets-pick.herokuapp.com/' (deployed API URL).
 This sets the front end website to make requests to the specifc API built in this project.
 Additionally, the backend API project on Heroku needs a config var of "Client_ORIGIN" and the value of "https://lets-pick-app.herokuapp.com" (deployed site URL).
 This allows the front end website to make requests to the API.

+## Credits

+- Code Institute's Moments project was used to lay the foundations of this project and was adapted on to create a unique project. (https://github.com/Code-Institute-Solutions/moments/tree/bb6657e265fb18360b841e10d9d633dad06f4e5c)
+- Thanks to my mentor, Spencer, for his support throughout this project.